grafana/k6-docs/docs/sources/next/javascript-api/jslib/http-instrumentation-tempo/_index.md

 ---
-title: "HTTP instrumentation for Tempo"
+title: 'HTTP instrumentation for Tempo'
 menuTitle: http-instrumentation-tempo
-description: "k6 Tempo instrumentation API"
+description: 'k6 Tempo instrumentation API'
 weight: 04
 ---

 # HTTP instrumentation for Tempo

 With this jslib, you can _instrument_ HTTP requests so that they emit traces as the test runs.
+Use it to include a tracing context in HTTP requests so that tracing backends (such as [Grafana Tempo](https://grafana.com/oss/tempo/)) can incorporate their results.

 ## About trace contexts